ognis1205/algorithmx-js/README.md

         this.setup();
     };

-Second, you must bind each block configurations with satisfiable constraints, so code it:
+Second, you must bind each block configurations with corresponding satisfiable
+constraints:

     // Initializes the problem.
     Problem.prototype.setup = function setup() {